-For these vehicles the Multiplexer cable (YTD965) or the EOBD (J1962) cable (YTD950) or the CAN converter cable (YTD960) can be used for Long-Life Oil Reset.
+For these vehicles the Multiplexer cable (YTD965) can be used for a Long-Life Oil Reset.

 NOTE: The engine must NOT be running when performing this procedure.

 This function must be used when an engine oil change has been performed on the vehicle.